mgimond/Spatial_pre2021/_book/A05-Raster-Operations.md

 <img src="A05-Raster-Operations_files/figure-html/unnamed-chunk-55-1.png" width="672" />

 ### Working example {-}
 In the following example, we will generate a raster layer with barriers (defined as `NA` cell values).
-The goal will be to identify all cells that fall within a 290 km traveling distance from the upper left-hand corner of the raster layer.
+The goal will be to identify all cells that fall within a 290 km traveling distance from the upper left-hand corner of the raster layer (the green point in the maps).
 Results between an 8-node and 16-node adjacency definition will be compared.

 ```r